Jennifer Russell (physician): Music

 Russell is a singer, composer and lyrics writer in swing and gospel music.
 She holds a Bachelor in Arts (music) from Dalhousie University, with an emphasis on the piano and saxophone.
 She sang and played with various bands throughout her studies: concert bands, a saxophone quartet, a Celtic band, a Jazz band with other medical students and the Nova Scotia Wind Ensemble.
 Talking about her lifelong artistic pursuits, she said in 2017: "Music is like breathing, I need music in my life".

 In 2008, Russell was nominated for a Covenant Music Award (best Folk song of the year, jointly with Danny Crain), awarded by the Gospel Music Association Canada.

 Her swing album, Double Kiss, came out in 2014.

-Her second swing album, ‘Triple Step’ was released in 2019 and was a fundraiser for Liberty Lane in Fredericton, NB.
+Her second swing album, Triple Step, was released in 2019 and was a fundraiser for Liberty Lane in Fredericton, New Brunswick.